 PLM2022: 08–10 Sep 2022

 We are very happy to announce the 51st edition of the Poznań Linguistic Meeting on 08–10 September 2022.
-The meeting will be organized by the Faculty of English, Adam Mickiewicz University, Poznań.
+The meeting will be organized in an in-person format by the Faculty of English, Adam Mickiewicz University, Poznań.

 The leitmotif of PLM2022 will be “What can linguists offer to AI?
 Unique contributions of linguistics to science and beyond”.

 In recent years, advances in broadly construed Artificial Intelligence have made an impact on all aspects of life, and linguistics is not an exception.
 The digital revolution has come about in great part through progress in speech and language processing technology such as text mining and conversational AI.
 This has also had a profound impact on linguistics as a scientific discipline: it seems like machines are now able to "learn" anything, even such complex human skills such as speech and language.